mondejar/ecg-classification/README.md

     3. local_RR / AVG(local_RR)
     4. global_RR / AVG(global_RR)

- **TODO**:
+ **NOTE**:
  *Beats having a R–R interval smaller than 150 ms or higher than 2 s most probably involve segmentation errors and are discarded*.
  Extracted from: Weighted Conditional Random Fields for Supervised Interpatient Heartbeat Classification*

 ### 4 Normalization of the features

 Before train the models.
-All the input data was standardized with [z-score](https://en.wikipedia.org/wiki/Standard_score), i.e the values of each dimension are divided by its standard desviation and substracted by its mean.
+All the input data was standardized with [z-score](https://en.wikipedia.org/wiki/Standard_score), i.e., the values of each dimension are divided by its standard desviation and substracted by its mean.

+### 5 Feature Selection

+methods and file and line codes...

+### 6 Oversampling

+methods and file and line codes...

+### 7 Cross-Validation

+methods and file and line codes...

+### 8 Final Training and Test

+methods and file and line codes...

 # About datasets: